telepresenceio/telepresence/quick-start/qs-node.md

 If you have used Telepresence previously, please first reset your Telepresence deployment with:
 `telepresence uninstall --everything`.

-## Need a cluster?
-We provide free demo clusters to use with this quick start, [quickly set up one here](../../howtos/democluster/).

 ## 1. Install the Telepresence CLI

 <QSTabs/>